cristeav49/Lab-5/README.md

 * Mihai Trofim - Simulation of traffic light

 #What we have done
-* Simulataion of a traffic light for an intersection with 4 traffic lights;
+* Simulate the work of a traffic light for an intersection with 4 traffic lights.
-* The user should be able to increase the speed of traffic light(using wheel);
+* The user should be able to increase the speed of traffic light ;
-* The user may be able to increase the number of generated random cars (pressing left click to appear a new random car);
+* The user may be able to increase the number of generated random cars;
-* 4 crosswalks;
-* All rules in intersection are respected;
+* In the simulation are present 2 crosswalks.